bitsofcotton/p1/README.md

     # status   range < 0 for atan(input) prediction subtraction.
     # variable range < 0 for atan(delta) prediction subtraction.

+# General Tips
+If we work any one function recursion series, we can correctly vanish invariant with proper argument into p1.
+This is guaranteed with randtools general tips a.

 # Another Download Sites
 * https://drive.google.com/drive/folders/1B71X1BMttL6yyi76REeOTNRrpopO8EAR?usp=sharing
 * https://1drv.ms/u/s!AnqkwcwMjB_PaDIfXya_M3-aLXw?e=qzfKcU